Related to:

 - OP5 Monitor - How to configure NSClient++ in the Windows Registry

-- Make sure you provide to us:
+Make sure you provide us with:

 Comments